stianale/USS-receptor/README.md

 # USS-receptor

+Firstly, clone this repo.
+Proceed to the steps below.

 ### STRING ###

 The STRING scripts are based on the STRING documentation (https://string-db.org/help/api/).
 First, run the STRING scripts as follow: